Sunday, November 19, 2017

 Platform Capers

-Platform Capers was released in 1992 by Kay Downes for Budgie UK and has obvious 8-Bit roots which is something I'm instantly attracted to.
+Platform Capers was released in 1992 by Kay Downes for Budgie UK and has obvious 8-bit roots I'm instantly attracted to.
 Aesthetically, I feel it's a cross between Clod Hopper, Jumping Jack and Donkey Kong with adorable authentic graphics and sound effects.
-These transport me back to the early 80s when I was a kid sitting in my cold room in front of an old portable tv waiting for my Speccy to finish loading from tape.
+These transport me back to the early 80s when I was a kid sitting in my cold room in front of an old portable TV waiting for my Speccy to finish loading from tape.

-The objective is simple, collect the keys on each of the levels before exiting through the doorway.
+The objective is simple, collect the keys on each level before exiting through the doorway.
 However, there is a myriad of frustratingly cunning enemies we need to avoid.
-Touch one and a life is lost and we go tumbling down the screen like a fat plumber.
-It's brilliant and classically old school gameplay.
+Touch one and a life is lost as we go tumbling down the screen like a fat plumber.
+It's brilliant and classically old-school gameplay.
 However, it's very hard...

 I believe there are 7 levels but I dare anyone to complete this game without resorting to a cheat!!
 At best, I have reach level 4.
 However, I more often than not, will struggle to complete level 3, if I'm honest.
 On bad days, I can struggle to beat level 2 and usually end up throwing the joystick down in temper!